CCookieCat/PingPongGame/README.md

 # PingPongGame
-Small program I wrote in 2015
+Small C# program I wrote in 2015.
+Broke when I tried porting it to VS2022.
 Just testing.
-Feel free to play around with it.
+Feel free to play around with it and make changes.